gridgain-solutions/ignite-in-k8s/benchmark/README.md

       Git SHA: 946a5a6f2
       Go Version: go1.16.3
       Go OS/Arch: linux/amd64
-(6) Move or delete the /tmp/ectcd-download-test folder (and its contents) as desired (or just leave it as is).
-No other etcd files are not needed for this project.
+(6) For convenience, rename the 'etcd-download-test' folder to 'etcd' and move it to the $HOME/dev folder.
+Alternatively, just leave it as is, or delete it, as it will not be used further in this project (since the three etcd binaries were copied to /usr/local/bin in step 3 above).

 VERY IMPORTANT: FOR THE FIRST TIME YOU START UP A MULTI_NODE ETCD CLUSTER
 -------------------------------------------------------------------------